 The convergence of volatilities tells a different story.
 We find one convergence club for the volatilities of the stock market indices.
 In addition, although we do find evidence of convergence clubs for industry level volatilities, fewer such clubs generally exist as compared to the clubs for the stock market indices from which the volatilities derive.
 Stated differently, we find more evidence of convergence in the second moment of the stock market indices than in the first moment.
 Such convergence may provide a precursor to convergence in the stock market indices themselves.
-That is, convergence of volatilities suggests that portfolio in to provide the impetus for convergence of stock market indices.
-Investors will then choose those markets with the higher expected return, tending to provide the impetus for convergence of the stock market indices.
-If such convergence continues, then the diversification advantages of portfolio investment across countries prove less attractive.
+That is, investors choose those markets with the higher expected return and tend to provide the impetus for convergence of the stock market indices.
+If such convergence continues, then the diversification advantages of portfolio investment across countries will prove less attractive.

-In sum, international capital markets still remain somewhat unique in each country and in each industry across countries.
-According to Campa and Fernandes (2006), improvements in such industry effects could facilitate higher integration of output and input markets in an industry and across countries.
-This, in turn, will facilitate the faster transmission of shocks to this particular industry.
 These results seem crucial for portfolio managers and policy makers.
 That is, the convergence of stock market indices and their volatilities magnifies the importance of spillover effects between capital markets, since shocks emerging from a specific country or industry in an economy can quickly spread to other industries or countries.
 Our findings also seem important for regulators.
 More specifically, improved convergence of stock market indices and volatilities may impair the efficacy of the regulatory framework within a country or industry.
 Therefore, a new capital market architecture and regulatory framework may become necessary.